pnewstein/qt-remote-commands-over-ssh-for-napari-plugins/README.md

 ## Example

-ee the included example which demonstrates:
+See the included example which demonstrates:

 - A napari plugin that applies a gamma factor to images
 - Serializing numpy arrays and sending them to a remote server